Jet lag prevention

 While in flight:

-- Don't sleep unless it matches the bedtime of your destination.
+- DO NOT sleep unless it matches the bedtime of your destination.
 While awake, get up and walk around a few times.

 - During stopovers, make yourself comfortable and get some rest.